PaulOchoa952/Epam_python_task/README.md

    source env/bin/activate
    pip install -r requirements.txt
 ---
  ## How to Run

+ Each task is implemented in its own file.
+You can run them individually as follows:

-1. **Execute the main file**
+ 1. **Run the Dictionary Task**
-    Execute the main script:
+    Add and search for words in the dictionary:
     ```bash
+    python dictionary_task.py
+    ```

+ 2. **Run the Spending/Tax Calculation Task**
+    Add items to a shopping list and calculate the total cost:
+    ```bash
+    python spend_task.py
+    ```

+ 3. **Run the nth Letter Word Assembly Task**
+    Solve the kata problem of concatenating the nth letter from each word in a list:
+    ```bash
-    python main.py
+    python array_task.py

-The program will then display an interactive menu providing options to perform the available tasks.
+    ```

  ---

  ## Usage

-### Menu Options(Choose an option)

-1. **Add a new Fruit**
+  Dictionary Task
-Allows the user to add a fruit with a name and description to the dictionary.
+ - Add a word with a name and description to the dictionary.
-2. **Search for a Fruit**
-Search for a fruit by name and display its description.
+ - Search for a word by name and display its description.

-3. **Add an Item to the Shopping List**
+  Spending/Tax Calculation Task
-Add items to your shopping list and calculate the total cost including tax.
+ - Add items to your shopping list.
+ - Calculate the total cost of the items, including a user-specified tax.

-4. **Get the nth letter Word**
+  nth Letter Word Assembly Task
-Solve the kata problem of concatenating the nth letter from each word in a list.
+ - Concatenate the nth letter from each word in a list, where `n` is the position of the word in the list.
-5. **Exit**
-Exit the program.

-Note: Type STOP at any prompt to exit the current functionality.
  ---

  ## Testing

-The project includes integration with pytest for unit testing.
+ The project includes integration with `pytest` for unit testing.
 To run the test suite:

-Navigate to the tests folder an run the test_main file
+ 1. Navigate to the `tests` folder:
     ```bash
     cd tests
+    ```

+ 2. Run the tests:
+    ```bash
-    python test_main.py
+    python -m unittest discover
+    ```

-### Example Tests Include:
+  Example Tests Include:
-1. **Adding and searching for fruits in the dictionary.**
+ 1. **Adding and searching for words in the dictionary.**
  2. **Calculating total costs with and without ignoring items not in the cost dictionary.**
  3. **Assembling the word from an array of words.**

-# Python Project with Makefile
+ ---

+ ## Makefile Commands

  This project includes a `Makefile` to simplify common tasks such as installing dependencies, running tests, linting, and executing specific examples.

-## Available Makefile Commands

-Below is a list of available commands in the `Makefile`:

-### General Commands
+  General Commands
  - **`make help`**: Display the list of available commands.
  - **`make install`**: Install all required dependencies from `requirements.txt`.
  - **`make lint`**: Run Ruff for code linting.
  - **`make test`**: Run Pytest for unit tests.
  - **`make clean`**: Clean up Python cache and temporary files.

-### Example-Specific Commands
+  Example-Specific Commands
-- **`make menu`**: Run the menu example, which allows you to interact with all the options (add words, look up words, calculate spending, etc.).
-- **`make dict`**: Run the dictionary example to add words and their descriptions.
+ - **`make dict`**: Run the dictionary task to add words and their descriptions.
-- **`make lookup`**: Run the dictionary example to look up words and their descriptions.
-- **`make spend`**: Run the spending/tax calculation example.
+ - **`make spend`**: Run the spending/tax calculation task.
-- **`make array`**: Run the nth letter concatenation array example.
+ - **`make array`**: Run the nth letter concatenation task.